-Aria Road, Aria
+Location Aria Road, Aria

-Recreation reserve, public toilets
+Primary Purpose of the Reserve Recreation reserve, public toilets

-Legal Description Section 9, 10 Block 1 TN

-OF Aria TN117/229

-Parcel Area (Ha) 1301 m2
+Legal Description Section 9, 10 Block 1 TN OF Aria TN117/229 Parcel Area (Ha) 1301 m Town District Plan Zone Lease or Licences Aria Open Space Zone Nil

-Town Aria

-Lease or Licences N

-This reserve is held in two land parcels which share a Record of Title (TN117/229), owned by Waitomo District Council.
-The details of these Gazette Notices are as follows:
+Heritage Values No known heritage values of significance.
+Natural Values No known natural values of significance.
+Recreational Values 1.
+Passive recreation.
+Other Values and Information This reserve is held in two land parcels which share a Record of Title (TN117/229), owned by Waitomo District Council.
+The details of these Gazette Notices are as follows: Recreation Reserve New Zealand

-- Recreation Reserve New Zealand Gazette (1986, page 5313). - Local Purpose Reserve (Site for Rest Rooms) New Zealand Gazette (1986, page 5313).
+Gazette (1986, page 5313) Local Purpose Reserve (Site for Rest Rooms) New Zealand Gazette (1986, page 5313)

-- 1. Continue to use site for public toilets; and - 2.
+- 1. Continue to use site for public toilets. - 2.
 Develop the area for passive recreation and support community aspirations for the site.